mpumelelomsane/mpumelelomsane/README.md

 <p align="left">I’m a passionate QA Software Engineer dedicated to bridging the gap between development and quality.
 With a background in IT (Systems Development) and experience in Java, Python, and C#, I love using my "dev-mindset" to build better tests.
 Whether it’s hunting bugs manually or architecting automated suites, I’m all about delivering software that just works. <br>

 <br> **🌊 Beyond the Screen**
 When I’m not diving into code or logs, you’ll likely find me at the beach—nothing recharges my soul like the ocean breeze.
 I’m a big believer in the power of faith, good music, and a great meal.
 I love a meaningful conversation, whether it's with lifelong friends or someone I’ve just met, so don't be a stranger!

 **✍️ Sharing My Findings**
 I’m a firm believer in "learning by teaching."
-I document my QA discoveries, tutorials, and industry insights over on my [ Blog] (https://medium.com/@mpumeymsane) .
+I document my QA discoveries, tutorials, and industry insights over on my [Blog](https://medium.com/@mpumeymsane) .
 Feel free to check it out and join the conversation!.<br>

-  <br>😄</p>
+  <br></p>

 ## 🎯 My Learning Journey
 📚 **Currently Mastering:**